Manufacturing Supervisor Visa Sponsorship Jobs in Texas

 Which companies sponsor visas for manufacturing supervisors in Texas?

-Texas-based manufacturers with documented H-1B and employment-based sponsorship activity include Samsung Austin Semiconductor, Toyota Motor Manufacturing Texas in San Antonio, LyondellBasell and BASF along the Houston petrochemical corridor, and Texas Instruments in Dallas.
+Texas-based manufacturers with documented H-1B visa and employment-based sponsorship activity include Samsung Austin Semiconductor, Toyota Motor Manufacturing Texas in San Antonio, LyondellBasell and BASF along the Houston petrochemical corridor, and Texas Instruments in Dallas.
 Large multinational manufacturers operating multiple facilities tend to have established immigration infrastructure and sponsor supervisory roles more consistently than smaller regional plants.

 Which visa types are most common for manufacturing supervisor roles in Texas?